-We've gotten our trick-or-treating process down to a bit of a science (more on that in a few weeks), and fortunately, there are still many fruity candies that both of my boys can eat even though most of the chocolate is off-limits, but not all food allergies are created equal.
-Some kids are allergic to foods that contain soy, corn and articifcial dyes, for example, and there is very little that these kids are going to be able to enjoy on Halloween.
+We've gotten our trick-or-treating process down to a science over the years, and fortunately, there are still some candies that my boys can safely eat - but not all food allergies are created equal.
+Some kids are allergic to foods that contain soy, corn and artificial dyes, for example, and there is very little that these kids are going to be able to enjoy on Halloween.
 Toys, on the other hand, are 100% safe for all children when trick-or-treating.

 Should I give this a try at my house this year?

 YES!
 It is so easy to take part in the teal pumpkin fun, and you have no idea how much your gesture means to kids like mine.
 If you aren't convinced yet, let me give you the biggest reason why you should consider this: Halloween is not just hard for food allergy kids.
 There are millions of children who have special dietary restrictions for a number of reasons like diabetes, ADHD, and weight control, just to name a few.
 This campaign is all about inclusivity because no child should have to miss out on the fun of Halloween because they have dietary restrictions.

 This is the easy part!
 Here's all you need to know to teal it up this Halloween: